strugee/filter-other-days/CONTRIBUTING.md

 ## Running tests

-In order to run the tests you will need Bash, which usually comes with all modern systems, and `faketime`, which usually doesn't.
-So you'll probably need to install the latter (the package is usually called `faketime`).
+In order to run the tests you will need Bash, which usually comes with all modern systems.
+You'll also need either a `date` with GNU's `date -d` semantics, or you'll need `faketime`.
+If you want to use the latter, install the package - it's usually called `faketime` or sometimes `libfaketime`.
+If you want to use the former, just make sure the GNU tools are installed; the test suite will recognize the `gdate` binary name if that's what they come as (for example, if you're on a BSD).

 If you also install `colordiff`, the diff that's displayed when failures occur will be colorized.
 But it's not a requirement.

 To actually run the test suite, just invoke `test/run-tests.sh`.
 You can also tell it to run only specific tests by passing it